tehwalris/forest/doc/notes-from-self-hosting.md

 # Most important missing features

 - Scroll with cursor
+- Paste from system clipboard (in insert mode)
 - Search for filenames
 - Jump to definition
 - Multiple marks